michealengland/micheal-dev/content/blog/making-small-and-manageable-pull-requests.md

 >
 > [Sal Ferrarello](https://twitter.com/salcode)

 It's important to mention that not all large PRs are bad nor are all of them good.
-So what makes a PR large?
+So what makes a PR too large?
 Is it too many changes or files changed?
 Too much documentation?
 Here are a few characteristics that I've noticed:

 - The PR is difficult to review for team members and QA.
 This could be because it has too many changes that appear complex when looking at it.
 - Large PRs tend to take longer to create, review, and get merged.